 The research and clinical development, testing, manufacturing, labeling, storage, record-keeping, advertising, promotion, import, export, marketing and distribution of any product candidate, including our product candidates, is subject to extensive regulation by the FDA in the United States and by comparable health authorities in foreign markets.
-In the United States, we are not permitted to market a product candidate until the FDA approves such product candidate's Biologics License Application ("BLA") or New Drug Application ("NDA").
+In the United States, we are not permitted to market a product candidate until the FDA approves such product candidate's Biologies License Application ("BLA") or New Drug Application ("NDA").
 The approval process is uncertain, expensive, often spans many years, and can vary substantially based upon the type, complexity and novelty of the products involved.
-In addition to significant and expansive clinical testing requirements, our ability to obtain marketing approval for product candidates depends on the results of required non-clinical testing, including the characterization of the manufactured components of our product candidates are inadequate to support approval.
+In addition to significant and expansive clinical testing requirements, our ability to obtain marketing approval for product candidates depends on the results of required non-clinical testing, including the characterization of the manufactured components of our product candidates and validation of our manufacturing processes.
+The FDA may determine that our manufacturing processes, testing procedures or equipment and facilities are inadequate to support approval.
 Further, the FDA has substantial discretion in the pharmaceutical approval process and may change approval policies or interpretations of regulations at any time, which could delay, limit or preclude a product candidate's approval.